 It’s official.
-Digital marketing is attracting residents to apartment communities like honeybees to nectar — that is if you’re successfully implementing and sticking with your marketing strategy.
+Multifamily marketing is attracting residents to apartment communities like honeybees to nectar — that is if you are successfully implementing and sticking with your marketing strategy.

-By targeting audiences and writing carefully crafted content, digital marketing will generate more leads for your property.
-However, the implementation isn’t always easy.
+By targeting audiences and writing carefully crafted content, multifamily marketing will generate more leads for your property.
+However, the implementation is not always easy.
 There are many questions to consider: Who is your audience?
 What content will you create?
 How will you distribute your content?
 With many changes on the horizon place, it can be easy to misstep along the way.

-The following mistakes are common, but can be easy to avoid when implementing a digital marketing strategy:
+The following mistakes are common but can be easy to avoid when implementing multifamily marketing ideas into your strategy:

-To create one, simply conduct research on your current and potential customers.
+To create one, simply conduct research on your current and potential residents.
 Focus on their demographics, goals, and challenges to find commonalities that can be put together to create a target persona.

 For example, a buyer persona for your property might be a married mother between the ages of 30 and 35.
 She may have young children, living in a downtown area, and is interested in finding an affordable, spacious property.
 Directing your content toward this persona will attract the most ideal visitors to your business, generating more promising leads.

-A lack of vision and planning in digital marketing can lead to the underperformance of a product or service.
-Often, companies make the mistake of rushing the process, so they end up posting too much on social media.
-They might use ineffective technology, or even implement marketing without a proper strategy in place.
-By not practicing patience to develop the best processes, you’ll reach a limited audience, decreasing the impact of your content.
+A lack of vision and planning in multifamily marketing can lead to the underperformance of the property.
+Often, properties make the mistake of rushing the process, so they end up posting too much on social media.
+They might use ineffective technology, or even implement multifamily marketing ideas without a proper strategy in place.
+By not practicing patience to develop the best processes, you will reach a limited audience, decreasing the impact of your content.

 Instead, slow down.
 Sit down with your team and map out the main goals you would like to achieve with your new digital strategy.
-Multifamily marketers should consider what content interests future residents.
-Maybe they’d like to read a blog about things to do in the area or see social media posts about upcoming events.
+Marketers should consider what content interests future residents.
+Maybe they would like to read a blog about things to do in the area or see social media posts about upcoming events.

 Make sure to do your research so you know your content aligns with your target audience.
 If you take the time, you will see the results.

-Keywords are what customers use to find your business on search engines.
-Therefore, it is important for multifamily marketers to optimize important, specific keywords.
+Multifamily SEO keywords are what customers use to find your business on search engines.
+Therefore, it is important for marketers to optimize important, specific multifamily SEO keywords.

-Multifamily marketers commonly make the mistake of over-producing content.
-Most believe that if they aren’t pumping out information 24/7 they will lose leads and customers.
+Marketers commonly make the mistake of over-producing content.
+Most believe that if they are not pumping out information 24/7 they will lose leads and residents.
 This then causes them to create an overflow of content that tends to be less relatable to the target audience.

 Rather, focus on what you want to put out there, and create engaging content.
-It isn’t the end of the world if you don’t post a blog for a few days, or if you miss a post on Instagram.
+It is not the end of the world if you do not post a blog for a few days, or if you miss a post on Instagram.
 It is more important to have high-quality content than high quantity.

 Consider what we call “The Cocktail Party Approach.”
-You wouldn’t spend all of your time talking about yourself at a cocktail party, but rather you engage others in conversation, ask about them, and get to know them.
+If you are a frequent reader of our blogs, you have heard us talk about this approach before.
+And there is a reason why we talk about it so much; it is a critical approach to take in your multifamily marketing strategy.
+Think about a cocktail party: you would not spend all of your time talking about yourself at the party, but rather you engage others in conversation, ask about them, and get to know them.
 It should be the same with your brand.

-Brands should spend about 80 percent of their time conversing with others by posting content focused on their audience, and only 20 percent advertising themselves.
-That way, they are mixing aggregated and personal content, and aren’t turning off their audiences by talking about themselves too much.
+Brands should spend about 80% of their time conversing with others by posting content focused on their audience, and only 20% advertising themselves.
+That way, they are mixing aggregated and personal content, and are not turning off their audiences by talking about themselves too much.

-For example, instead of promoting your apartment complex with the phrase, “Our apartments have luxury finishes,” say, “Live the life of luxury you’ve always dreamed of.”
+For example, instead of promoting your apartment complex with the phrase, “Our apartments have luxury finishes,” say, “Live the life of luxury you have always dreamed of.”
 This draws the customer in without talking about yourself.

-No one will see your content if you don’t promote it.
-Multifamily marketers often forget to utilize SEO tactics, which increase the chances of their content being found by their target audience.
+No one will see your content if you do not promote it.
+Marketers often forget to utilize multifamily SEO tactics, which increase the chances of their content being found by their target audience.

 Another way to promote is through email.
-After you’ve compiled an accurate email list of leads and customers, send them links to blogs and other updated content.
-Don’t forget to add a “share” button to social media pages to optimize sharing!
+After you have compiled an accurate email list of leads and residents, send them links to blogs and other updated content.
+Do not forget to add a “share” button to social media pages to optimize sharing!